jamiefolsom/arbotopia/_posts/2017-12-10-first-snow-begins-a-duck-walk-on-the-emerald-necklace.md

 ![](/images/2018/11/P1270462.jpg?fit=525%2C401&ssl=1)

-This shotof a female Mallard shows the different bill color, the overall lighter appearance and the white lining on the wing speculum.
+This shot of a female Mallard with chicks shows the different bill color, the overall lighter appearance and the white lining on the wing speculum.

 Finally, one sharp observer noticed a peculiar looking Mallard among the rest: